 Excess loss of carnitine due to diarrhea, diuresis, or hemodialysis

 A hereditary disorder in which carnitine leaks from renal tubules

 Increased requirements for carnitine when ketosis is present or demand for fat oxidation is high (eg, during a critical illness such as sepsis or major burns; after major surgery of the gastrointestinal tract)

 Decreased muscle carnitine levels due to mitochondrial impairment (eg, due to use of zidovudine)

 The deficiency may be generalized (systemic) or may affect mainly muscle (myopathic).

-Carnitine deficiency due to inadequate dietary intake, increased requirements, excess losses, decreased synthesis, or (sometimes) enzyme deficiencies can be treated by giving l -carnitine 25 mg/kg po q 6 h.
+Carnitine deficiency due to inadequate dietary intake, increased requirements, excess losses, decreased synthesis, or (sometimes) enzyme deficiencies can be treated by giving L-carnitine 25 mg/kg orally every 6 hours.

 All patients must avoid fasting and strenuous exercise.
 Consuming uncooked cornstarch at bedtime prevents early morning hypoglycemia.

 Some patients require supplementation with medium-chain triglycerides and essential fatty acids (eg, linoleic acid, linolenic acid).
 Patients with a fatty acid oxidation disorder Beta-Oxidation Cycle Disorders In these processes, there are numerous inherited defects, which typically manifest during fasting with hypoglycemia and metabolic acidosis; some cause cardiomyopathy and muscle weakness.
 Beta-oxidation... read more require a high-carbohydrate, low-fat diet.